 If knowledge hoarding is negatively affecting your organization, you’re likely desperate to put an end to it.
 But how?
 To stop knowledge hoarding, you not only need an effective knowledge management system, but you also have to build a knowledge sharing culture.

 Even if you have the right technology, process, and people, you won’t get far without a culture of knowledge sharing.
-Creating this kind of culture requires deliberate intention, including:
+Creating this kind of culture requires intentionality that looks like:

 - Leaders setting an example of knowledge sharing and clearly communicating the expectations around it